-Information regarding nursing registration, start/end dates for classes/lab/clinical, and clinical days/times are posted on the Nursing Blackboard Group Site.
-Students must follow the information posted on the Nursing Blackboard Group Site when registering for nursing courses, not the information listed in the college registration system.
 Clinical locations will not be provided at the time of registration.
-Students will be assigned their clinical location before the semester begins.
+Clinical locations will be released after registration closes.
 Once nursing registration has closed and a clinical, lecture, or lab placement has been assigned to a student, students are not permitted to change their selections.
-Request for clinical, lecture or lab placement changes after the nursing registration process has closed, will be considered only for extenuating circumstances by the appropriate Program Manager or Administrator.
+Requests for clinical, lecture or lab placement changes after registration has closed will only be considered for extenuating circumstances.
 A written explanation for the request and ALL supporting documentation of extenuating circumstances must accompany the request.
-If deemed appropriate, then the change will be granted on space available basis.
+Requests will be reviewed by the appropriate Program Director or Administrator and will be granted on space available basis, if deemed appropriate.